chuyg1005/cgo-example/cpp_json_example/README.md

    - It provides good support for C++ projects with external dependencies
    - It generates build files for various compilers and IDEs

-3. **Library Placement**: The built library is copied to the project root to:
+3. **No Library Copying Needed**: We've eliminated the need to copy the built library to the project root by:
-   - Make it easily discoverable by the Go linker
+   - Using `${SRCDIR}` in the CGO directives to specify paths relative to the source file
-   - Simplify the linking process in the CGO directives
+   - Setting the rpath during linking to ensure the library can be found at runtime
-   - Avoid complex path specifications in the build process
+   - Configuring the CMake build to set appropriate rpath values in the library itself